 Moreover, ‘Diversity’ is a uniting call for those who criticize constant socio-economic discriminations in urbanized civilizations.
 At the same time, it is proposing a challenge to the ideology of global collaboration: some cite it to compete for globally recognized human rights, while other for example, UNESCO has a firm view that fully documented cultural diversity empowers the individual human rights universality and make sure use of effective practices to preserve these rights (UNDP 2012).
 The fundamental goals of the UN related to cultural diversity are as follows

 1. To understand cultural diversity and all its connected parts, by trying to demonstrate the difficulties of the procedures at the job, in a similar way picking the main idea from a pool of possible understandings.

 2. To throw light on cultural diversity and its benefits in regions like language, education, communication, and inventiveness with their inherent features apart can be thought as essential to safeguard and encourage cultural diversity.

 The multicultural workforce is becoming more popular in the new epoch (Zgourides et al., 2002; Inmyxai, S. & Takahashi Y. 2010).
-In general, diversity is directly proportional to employment teams' use, so an increase in diversity would increase the workforce's use and raise collaboration between participants, which would improve both business efficiency and employee contentment.
+In general, diversity is directly proportional to employment teams’ use, so an increase in variety would increase the workforce’s use and raise collaboration between participants, improving business efficiency and employee contentment.